Lombiq/DotNest-Knowledge-Base/topics/available-modules-and-themes.md

 # Modules and themes available on DotNest

 The following modules and themes are available on all DotNest sites.
 You can watch our [tutorial video](https://www.youtube.com/watch?v=kyzl5raf5x0&list=PLuskKJW0FhJcXpbKqATKllLj9RsH-eDg3&index=2) about DotNest features too!

 ## Modules

 - Almost all built-in modules (see "[limitations](Limitations)").
+- [Azure Application Insights](https://orchardazureappinsights.codeplex.com/) so you can collect telemetry data for your site in Azure (see [Collecting usage telemetry of your DotNest sites with Azure Application Insights](collecting-usage-telemetry-with-azure-application-insights))
 - [Combinator](https://combinator.codeplex.com/) for CSS/JS bundling and minifaction to speed up page loads.
 - [Orchard Liquid Markup](https://orchardliquid.codeplex.com/) for writing templates in the [Liquid Markup language](http://liquidmarkup.org/).
 - Media Theme Deployment for automatically deploying a theme from source control (see  [theming](theming)).